ucl-cssb/DeepCNA/README.md

 This is where the Guided Integrated Gradients is run for samples in which the cancer class prediction was correct

 plot_sample.py <br>
+This script makes the sample level plots in the paper